janghyunq/Arduino-Harp/README.md

 ### requirements
 * This program is currently only for Windows 7 or higher.
-* It requires .NET framework 4.0 or higher version.
+* It requires .NET framework 4.0 or higher installed.